 DfE Approved Provider

 £1200 of grant funding is now available for schools and colleges from the Department of Education to train Senior Mental Health Leads.

 Second grant available – schools and colleges can claim a second grant if their previously trained Senior Mental Health Lead has left their position.

 Funding is limited and only available until the 31st of March 2024 act now!

 If you would like to self-fund the training please click the individuals link below.

-Cohort places are limited.
+Places are limited.
 Reserve yours now.

 Improve your School or College's approach to Mental Health.

 Our DfE approved course is modular and flexible and offers a mix of online & video instruction, directed reflection, webinars and coaching to best suit your learning needs.
 You will cover the following: